cba85/telegram-wiptimelinebot/README.md

 This is a simple app to parse [WIP.co](https://wip.co/) website, get your favorite makers completed todos, and send them on Telegram using a Telegram bot.

-This app doesn't require an active account on the website because it doesn't use wip.co API, but scrap wip.co website instead using [pupeeter](https://pptr.dev/).
+This app doesn't require an active account on the website because it doesn't use wip.co API, but scraps wip.co website instead using [cheerio](https://cheerio.js.org/).

 This app contains a entry point `index.js` that is the Telegram bot listener.